About

 CSYMI was approved by the Australian Catholic Bishops Conference (ACBC) Commission for Mission and Faith Formation as a national post - World Youth Day Sydney 2008 work for the Australian Church.
 CSYMI’s national partner is the Australian Catholic University’s La Salle Academy.

 The story of the development of CSYMI is told in Waves of Grace: Evangelisation in Catholic Schools (2024) The book explores how the Catholic Church can connect powerfully with young people through the evangelising mission of the Catholic school.
+Click here to purchase paper back or ebook.

 Phases of Development